pdfo/pdfo/doc/source/index.rst

     pip install pdfo

-You can also check the :ref:`installation guide for MATLAB<matlab-installation>`.
+You can also check the :ref:`installation guide for MATLAB<installation-matlab>`.
 For more details, see the :ref:`user guide<user-guide>`.

 Citing PDFO